 OUTA’s charges also include claims against Mr Motsoeneng’s and others in the irrational conduct related to the MultiChoice deal, which was in contravention of due process and enabled the approval of an R11,5 million bonus to be paid to Mr Motsoeneng.

-“It is clear to OUTA that many board members were aware that the contract was awarded in violation of the SABC’s procurement policies and the Public Finance Management Act (PFMA), and that some board members actively conspired to ensure that the contract was awarded to Vision View.
+“It is clear to OUTA that many board supporters were aware that the contract was awarded in violation of the SABC’s procurement policies and the Public Finance Management Act (PFMA), and that some board supporters actively conspired to ensure that the contract was awarded to Vision View.
 Indeed, Head of Sport, Bessie Tugwana wrote to Vision View informing them that they had been awarded the contract and that an agreement had been drafted prior to the board even having resolved to award this contract.”

 OUTA studied all the new information, including a damning Enterprise Risk Management and Governance Report, which noted the many irregularities of the contract and high likelihood of fraud and corruption.
 “It seems that this report never found its way to the board, and there is now no doubt in our minds that the rot within the SABC was not caused by Motsoeneng alone.
-The now defunct board and certain members of the executive appear to be intimately involved.”
+The now defunct board and certain supporters of the executive appear to be intimately involved.”